VikramsDataScience/medibank_case_study/README.md

 363            218
 364            234
 ```

+Despite quite a few efforts to debug and repair this issue, I was sadly unable to arrive at a good outcome.
+So, I had to opt for the more manual approach that can be found in the `src.preprocessing` module to be able to access a given hospital's metrics.

-I apologise for not being able to get this working in the way that we would all like!
-But in the spirit of not wasting too much time, I opted for the other approach which did yield the correct data.
+I apologise for not being able to get this working in the clean and robust way that we would all like!
+But in the spirit of not wasting too much time, I opted for the aforementioned approach which did yield the correct data.

 ## Exploratory Data Analysis (EDA)